NWO-VENI “The more the merrier? The role of step-grandparens in complex family networks”

 2020-2022: I have been working on a project about the personal networks of young adults in Switzerland.
 The aim of this project was to study which social capital matters for young adults’ educational attainment and their entrance to the labour market.
 Personal network data have been collected among more than 10,000 young adults and I was in charge of checking and cleaning the incoming 2020 data.

-PhD project “The ripple effect in family networks.
+NWO-Talent Grant “The ripple effect in family networks.
 Relational structures and well-being in divorced and non-divorced families”

 - University of Groningen, the Netherlands